Prerequisites for Food Hygiene Certification

 Sources & further reading

-Disclaimer: This article is a plain-English summary of training requirements as of July 2026.
+Disclaimer: This article is a plain-English summary of training requirements as of August 2026.
 It is not legal advice — for a binding interpretation for your business, contact your local authority's environmental health team.